vedph/cadmus-doc/migration/graph/mappings.md

 For instance, a person-information part inside a person item just adds data to the unique entity represented by the item (=the person).
 So, the target entity is just the one derived from the item.
 There is no need for an EID here, because the item will already get its own identifier.

-Conversely, a manuscript's decorations part is a collection of decorations, each corresponding to an entry, eventually having its EID (exposed via an `eid` property).
+Conversely, a manuscript's decorations part is a collection of decorations, each corresponding to an entry, optionally having its EID (exposed via an `eid` property).
 All the entries with EIDs get mapped into entities.

 Thus, here we call EIDs the identifiers provided by users for entries in a Cadmus collection-part.
 When present, such EIDs are used to build node identifiers URIs (UIDs).